 Children need time to recover after anesthesia.

-After local and regional anesthesia, the numb area will slowly start to feel again.
-Your child may feel some discomfort in the area.
-Depending on what procedure was done and if your child was sedated, your child might be able to go home within a few hours.
+After local and regional anesthesia, the numb area will slowly start to regain sensation again.
+Your child may then start to feel some discomfort there.
+Depending on the procedure and whether sedation was used, your child might be able to go home within a few hours.

 Kids who have general anesthesia go to the PACU (post-anesthesia care unit) after their procedure or surgery.
 In the PACU, doctors and nurses watch kids very closely as they wake up.
 Parents usually can join their child in the PACU.
 Expect your child to be sleepy for an hour or so.
-Some kids feel sick to their stomach, cold, confused, or scared when waking up.
-They may have a sore throat from the breathing tube.
+Some kids feel sick to their stomach, irritable, or confused when waking up.
+They may have a dry throat from the breathing tube.

 After your child is fully awake and any pain is controlled, they can leave the PACU.
 Some kids go home that same day and others stay in the hospital.
 Most hospitals let a parent stay with their child in the hospital.